A Bali pool villa. The asset the leasehold guide prices against the 25-30 year clock

 3. Renewal silent on heirs.
 The original landowner dies before expiry.
 The heirs inherit the parcel under Indonesian succession law.
 Your renewal is now subject to multiple new counterparties, any of whom can block.

 The clean clause specifies the price formula now (or as a fixed multiplier of the original lease price), removes the consent condition, and explicitly binds heirs to the renewal terms.
 The clean version exists.
 It is not the version most agents present.
+What each version actually produces at year 25 — extend, renegotiate, or hand it back — is walked in full in the end-of-lease guide.

 The Decay Math